Dear readers of ADxS.org, please forgive the disruption.

 • Suppression of inflammatory defense mechanisms by cortisol

-• Advantage: no short-term energy loss due to immune reaction
+• Advantage: no short-term loss of energy due to immune reaction

 • Disadvantage: weakening of the cell-bound specific immune defense (increased risk of infection); still detectable weeks after stress experience

-• Hormone receptors of different areas take up glandotropic hormones from blood, which causes release of effector hormones.
+• Hormone receptors in different areas absorb glandotropic hormones from the blood, which causes the release of effector hormones.

 • Thyroid gland